-Processor: 2 GHz or higher CPU.
+Processor: A single CPU core.

+Note: If you run Policy Manager Console at the same host with Policy Manager Server, in addition to the two CPU cores, you need an additional one for Policy Manager Console

-Memory: 2 GB of RAM.
+Memory: 2 GB RAM.

 Disk space: 300 MB of free disk space.

 Display: Minimum 16-bit display with resolution of 1024x768 (32-bit color display with 1280x1024 or higher resolution recommended).

 Network: 100 Mbit network.